kksgandhi/personal_site/critical thinking.md

-Intelligence is the ability to use assumptions and knowledge about the world to efficiently solve problems.
+Intelligence is the ability to use [[assumptions]] and knowledge about the world to efficiently solve problems.

-Critical thinking is [[growth mindset|questioning the assumptions you're presented with]].
+Critical thinking is [[growth mindset|questioning]] the [[assumptions]] you're presented with.
 Critical thinking is the ability to question existing thought-constructs.

 You can come up with extremely "intelligent" arguments supporting the most heinous of things if you come in with nonsensical [[lenses|core assumptions]].
 You need critical thinking to be able to analyze those assumption themselves, and realize that your arguments have no base to stand on.